apache/incubator-wayang/README.md

 ### Requirements at Runtime

-Apache Wayang(incubating) is not at execution engine, but it administrates the execution engines for you.
-Therefore, it is important to have installed the following requirements:
+As Apache Wayang(incubating) is not at execution engine (it simply administrates the execution engines for you), it is important to have installed the following requirements:

 - Java version support from 8.
 The Wayang team recommends Java version 11: do not forget to declare the variable `JAVA_HOME`